Belly Breathing: Master Your Cycling BreathThird Coast Training

 Just shooting from the hip may work, but there will come the point in time when guesswork in your training is not enough.

-The best-case scenario that comes out of you continue to train the way you have been without monitoring progress, is maybe you win a few races, perhaps you are doing everything the best you can, maybe you are working hard enough, maybe you are recovering enough.
+The best-case scenario that comes out of you continue to train the way you have been without monitoring progress, is maybe you win a few races.
+Perhaps you are doing everything the best you can.
+Maybe you are working hard enough and recovering enough.

 Don’t take a chance on race day; you have put in countless hours, blood sweat and tears into making it this far, don’t leave your performance up to chance or a sheer whim.